 Strategic risks can have significant impact on the company's long-term plans.
-Strategic risks are much broader than the other types of risks we've discussed, and they often concern the overall business environment.
+Strategic risks are much broader than the other types of risks we've discussed, and they often concern the overall business environment, economic or political issues, or the company's objectives.
 Some types include:

 - Reputation damage.
 Let's say you've heard that a local restaurant doesn't follow safe hygiene practices and, as a result, several people have gotten sick after eating its food.
 Whether this is true or just a rumor, you're not likely to eat there again, right?
 This kind of negative publicity can make a business lose money or even go under.
 Or, on another note, consider a business whose owners commit fraud and bilk investors out of thousands of dollars.
 Even if new owners attempt to keep the company going, typically the reputation damage is too great to overcome. - Competition.
 If you own a toy company and your competitor introduces a new toy that every kid wants, you have two options.
-You can either introduce a new, better toy, or you can lower your prices.
+You can either introduce a new, better toy or you can lower your prices.
 Developing, producing, and marketing a new toy can be a significant expense, and lower prices can result in lower profits.
 Either way, you run the risk of losing out to your competitor. - Obsolescence.
 How many brick-and-mortar stores in your city sell CDs?
 Probably not as many as did 15 years ago.
-Advances in technology, including the iPod and downloadable music, have made CDs a thing of the past for a lot of people.
-That's the effect of obsolescence-the fading away that occurs as new products or processes are introduced.
+Advances in technology have made CDs a thing of the past for a lot of people.
+That's the effect of obsolescence the fading away that occurs as new products or processes are introduced.
 These introductions are often influenced by technology.
 If a business can't keep up, its days are numbered. - Regulatory and political issues.
 Every business is influenced by the government in some way.
-Revenues-and profits-are affected by what governments require.
-Companies often have to invest time and money to comply with tax standards, environmental regulations, employee protection laws, and many other government guidelines.
+Revenues and profits-are affected by what governments require.
+Companies often have to invest time and money to comply with tax standards. environmental regulations, employee protection laws, and many other government guidelines.
 For example, if the Food and Drug Administration (FDA) bans the sale of a specific medicine, companies that manufacture that medicine would have to quickly adapt.
-If they didn't, they'd run the risk of suffering financially. - Changing customer needs.
-What customers want today may not be what customers want tomorrow, and businesses need to keep up with changing needs.
-Think about the changes in styles of clothing from year to year.
-If a clothing manufacturer doesn't pay attention to what's in fashion, it can be left behind.
+If they didn't, they'd run the risk of suffering financially.